Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 We now let $p\geq 5$, let $H=\PSL_2(p^a)$ with $a\geq 1$, let $L=\PSL_2(p)\leq H$ and let $u\in L$ have order $p$.
 We begin by producing a list of all unipotent classes to which $u$ can belong, excluding those that come from generic classes (see Lemma \ref{lem:genericunipotent}) and those that fail Lemma \ref{lem:pblockseven}.
 Moreover, we make a few remarks now about indecomposable modules for $L$, which can cut down our list.

-When $p=5,13,17$, we use Corollary \ref{cor:blocks1mod4}, so for these primes the number of blocks of each even size less than $p-1$ is even.
-For $p=7,11,19,23$, there exists a unique indecomposable module for $L$ of dimension congruent to a given even number modulo $p$.
+When $p=5,13,17$, we use Corollary \ref{cor:blocks1mod4}, so for these primes the number of blocks of each even size is even.
+For $p=7,11,19,23$, there exists a unique self-dual indecomposable module for $L$ of dimension congruent to a given even number modulo $p$ by Lemma \ref{lem:selfdualsl2p}.